Addepar/ember-table/README.md

 ```

 `rows` could be a javascript array, ember array or any data structure that implements `length` and
 `objectAt(index)`.
-This flexibity gives application to avoid having all data at front but loads more
+This flexibility gives application to avoid having all data at front but loads more
 data as user scrolls.
 Each object in the `rows` data structure should contains all fields defined
 by all `valuePath` in `columns` array.